 Global citizens under 30 are inheriting a hotter, more unpredictable climate that has enormous implications for their future.
-But they also have enormous power to change the course we’re on – by calling on policymakers, implementing innovative solutions, telling their stories, and collaborating across national lines.
+But they also have incredible power to change the course we’re on—by calling on policymakers, implementing innovative solutions, telling their stories, and collaborating across national lines.
 For a brief history of the rise of the global youth climate movement, check out the C4C-supported documentary Youth Unstoppable, directed by the young filmmaker Slater Jewell-Kemker.